jkibe/recipes/content/recipes/parker-house-rolls/index.md

 Using the dough hook attachment, mix the dough on a low speed until the mixture for four minutes, or until the mixture is very well-combined.
 Then, with the mixer still running, add the soft butter 10 to 20 g at a time, and wait until each portion of butter is completely incorporated into the dough before adding more.

 Pour the dough out of the mixer bowl.
-Shape it into a taught ball and store it in a large airtight container or a large bowl covered tightly with plastic.
+Shape it into a taut ball and store it in a large airtight container or a large bowl covered tightly with plastic.

 Let the dough rise until it's roughly doubled, about 90 minutes at room temperature.

-Portion the dough into fifteen balls, 65-70 g each, rolling each one into a taught shape.
+Portion the dough into fifteen balls, 65-70 g each, rolling each one into a taut shape.
 Let those relax for 10 to 15 minutes.

 Lightly grease a quarter sheet pan, and line the bottom with parchment.